rocksteadyrose/fridgefit/readme.md

 Tyler Calvert
 Leslie Rose

-PROJECT TITLE: Recipe Grabber
+PROJECT TITLE: FRIDGEgredients

+PROJECT DESCRIPTION:
-PROJECT DESCRIPTION: The recipe grabber suggests recipes from a list of ingredients you have, filters the results by food allergies, gluten-free, and low calorie, and delivers resources (video, blogs, photos, further information) depending on the ingredient you have available.
+FRIDGEgredients suggests recipes from a list of ingredients you have, filters the results by food allergies, gluten-free, and low calorie, and delivers resources (video, blogs, photos, further information) depending on the ingredient you have available.

-APIs: Spoonacular/Edamam, Pinterest, YouTube
+APIs: Edamam, Google, Pinterest, YouTube

 ROUGH BREAKDOWN OF TASKS:
 Breaks down recipe by: protein, vegetable, fruit, dairy, spices